Financing multiple rental properties: A beginner's guide

 There is certainly a learning curve when it comes to real estate investing and managing multiple properties.
 But depending on your financial goals, you may find that the benefits outweigh the extra effort and risks.

 While financing multiple rental properties can be rewarding, there are also a few challenges and risks to be aware of.
 Typically, one of the biggest hurdles for investors is the stricter lending requirements that apply after you get your first mortgage.
-This is because lenders may see you as a higher-risk borrower, which means you’ll likely need to meet higher approval standards like more significant down payments, larger cash reserves, and stronger credit scores (typically 720 or above).
+This is because lenders may see you as a higher-risk borrower, which means you’ll likely need to meet higher approval standards.

 However, stricter financing requirements aren’t the only hurdle investors can face.
 Other challenges real estate investors run into include:

-- Higher interest rates: Since lenders often view additional properties as a higher risk, you may end up paying more in interest compared to your first mortgage.
-According to ExperianTM, you’ll typically pay 0.25% – 0.875% more in interest on an investment property than you would on a primary residence.
+• Higher interest rates: Since lenders often view additional properties as a higher risk, you may end up paying more in interest compared to your first mortgage.
+According to Experian®, you’ll typically pay 0.25% – 0.875% more in interest on an investment property than you would on a primary residence.

-- Limits on how many properties you can finance: Many lenders cap the number of mortgages they’ll approve for one borrower, which can slow down your portfolio growth.
-For example, Fannie Mae limits the number of financed properties you can have to 10.
+• Limits on how many properties you can finance: Many lenders cap the number of mortgages they’ll approve for one borrower, which can slow down your portfolio growth.
+At the investor level, Fannie Mae and Freddie Mac limit the number of financed properties you can have to 10.
+Fannie Mae doesn’t limit how many mortgages you can have if you’re applying for a primary residence.

 Loan options for financing multiple investment properties